Code-Institute-Submissions/IgnazioSotgiu-original-crafts/README.md

 ## Website Structure
 The website is composed of a homepage that allows the user to register or log in to their account.
 On the homepage, the user is informed that there is a free delivery deal for orders over 50 euros.
 Some of the popular products are displayed on the homepage to show the user which type of product is available.
-The navigation bar is present on all pages across the website for a consistent and smooth user experience.
+The navigation bar is present on all pages across the website for a intuitive user experience.
 After the user performs the search is possible to click on the products to see the product details, add them to the trolley and complete the purchase on the checkout page.
 Is possible to complete a purchase even for not registered users.
 Messages are displayed across the website following different user actions to inform customers of their action's results improving the user experience.
 The payment is allowed using credit cards and secured by stripe.
+A confirmation email is sent after the checkout is completed.
+On the navigation bar there is also a link to the contact form for any user suggestion or enquiry.
 Registered customers can also check their purchase history and leave reviews on products they bought.
 See the [Website Map](./static/docs/website-map.png)